talkable/talkable-docs/source/campaigns/editor/filters.rst

 loyalty_points_to_be_expired
 ............................

-Returns amount of points that would be expired in the next N days.
+Returns the number of points that expire soon.
+For example, to count the number of points that expire in 10 days, use:

 .. code-block:: liquid